DS-567/AMD-AOHW25_620/Demonstrator/README.md

 ⚠️ Note: This design is hardware-dependent and requires custom PCBs.
 The build instructions can still be followed, but the system will not be functional!

+⚠️ Note: This design is specifically designed for the Nexys A7-100T development board (Artix-7 FPGA) only!

 **Step 1** - Download the repo zip file (if not already done so).

 **Step 2** - Open terminal (cmd) and navigate to folder (\Demonstrator).